-- In these Regulations, a reference consisting of the words "Australian Standard" or the letters "AS" followed in either case by a number or a number accompanied by a reference to a calendar year is a reference to the standard so numbered published by or on behalf of Standards Australia. - (2) In these Regulations, a reference consisting of the expression "Australian/New Zealand Standard" or "AS/NZS" followed in either case by a number or a number accompanied by a reference to a calendar year is a reference to the standard so numbered published jointly by or on behalf of Standards Australia and the Standards Council of New Zealand.
+- (1) In these Regulations, a reference consisting of the words "Australian Standard" or the letters "AS" followed in either case by a number or a number accompanied by a reference to a calendar year is a reference to the standard so numbered published by or on behalf of Standards Australia. - (2) In these Regulations, a reference consisting of the expression "Australian/New Zealand Standard" or "AS/NZS" followed in either case by a number or a number accompanied by a reference to a calendar year is a reference to the standard so numbered published jointly by or on behalf of Standards Australia and the Standards Council of New Zealand.

 - A person is only required to comply with an Australian Standard or Australian/New Zealand Standard that is applied, adopted or incorporated by, or otherwise referred to in, a regulation to the extent the regulation provides, whether expressly or by necessary implication.

-For example, in regulation 5, definition boiler, there is an exception in paragraph (e)(iii).
-The definition does not require a person to comply with AS 2593:2004, but equipment must be certified in compliance with AS 2593:2004 in order to fall within that particular exception.
-The reference to an Australian Standard in this case is part of a description of equipment excluded from the definition boiler.
-As a result, the equipment is not covered by particular provisions of these Regulations relating to high risk work. - 2 See the jurisdictional note in the Appendix.
+For example, in regulation 5, definition boiler, there is an exception in paragraph (a)(iii) The definition does not require a person to comply with AS 2593:2021, but - (e)(iii).
+The definition does not require a person to comply with AS 2593:2021, but equipment must be certified in compliance with AS 2593:2021 in order to fall within that particular exception. - The reference to an Australian Standard in this case is part of a description of equipment excluded from the definition boiler.
+As a result, the equipment is not covered by particular provisions of these Regulations relating to high risk work.

+2 See the jurisdictiona I note in the A Appendix.